 The Open Space Authority helps people connect to the outdoors in their own neighborhoods through nearby parks, trails, urban community gardens, and environmental education programs.
 The Authority has two active grant programs that provide funds for Urban Open Space projects.

 In November 2014, the voters approved Measure Q, a funding measure that generates approximately $7.9 million per year for open space protection in the cities of Campbell, Milpitas, Morgan Hill, San Jose, Santa Clara and unincorporated areas of the County.
 Up to 25% of this amount can be allocated annually to the Measure Q Urban Open Space Grant program.
-This competitive grant program will address the needs of urban communities, including areas that currently have limited access to preserves and parks.
+This competitive grant program addresses the needs of urban communities, including areas that currently have limited access to preserves and parks.
 The grant program aims to fund projects that will improve the quality of life for urban residents.

 The Fiscal Year 2017-2018 grant cycle will be open from November 1, 2017 - January 12, 2018.
 Click the button below to learn more.APPLY for A grant